ionutbalosin/java-application-security-practices/README.md

 ### Bootstrap Services with Docker

-Please ensure that the Docker daemon is running; otherwise, the commands will not execute successfully.
+**Note:** Please ensure that the Docker daemon is running; otherwise, the commands will not execute successfully.

 1. Run the following command to start the `Keycloak` service in Docker: